EmilRamsvik/Digital-Garden/docs/Learning/Lectures.md

 I try to use lectures on YouTube as a form of podcast, where I can listen to the lecturer while doing other things.
 I think this system is very good when it comes to most of the historical philosophical and social sciences; sometimes, it works okay for economics as well.
 I have not tried too much to listen to technical, mathematical, or engineering lectures.

+Lectures that can be listended to is much easier than the ones that are
 # Lecture List